Pinus koraiensis: Conservation

 The value of P. koraiensis has led to overexploitation of wild populations of the tree, and destruction of the forest ecosystems in which it grows.
 The Siberian tiger is resident in these pine forests, and preservation of this tree species is one step in the conservation of the tiger.

-Other associates of the tree in nature include the spotted nutcracker (Nucifraga caryocatactes), which collects the seeds and plays an important role in their dispersal.
+Other associates of the tree in nature include the northern nutcracker, which collects the seeds and plays an important role in their dispersal.

 In China, the ancient P. koraiensis forests are concentrated in the Paektu Mountain and Lesser Khingan areas, and are the building species of the natural forests in the northeast.
 Except for the pure P. koraiensis forests in some areas, most of them are mixed with other coniferous and broad-leaved tree species.
 The broad-leaved-P. koraiensis forest preserves the ancient structural characteristics of the Tertiary plant community.
-It is a climax community in Northeast China, and its ecological value is extremely precious.
-It maintains ecological balance and ecological security in Northeast China.
+It is a climax community in northeastern China, and its ecological value is extremely precious.
+It maintains ecological balance and ecological security in northeastern China.

 Yichun located in Lesser Khingan has the most typical and best-preserved P. koraiensis virgin forest community in Asia.
 Yichun has two national nature reserves, 丰林/Fenglin and 涼水/Liangshui, which specialize in the protection of P. koraiensis.
 Among them, Fenglin Nature Reserve has been included in the World Network of Biosphere Reserves" by UNESCO.
 The P. koraiensis virgin forest community in Yichun is an important gene pool of China's biodiversity.
 "There are more than 110 kinds of precious coniferous and broad-leaved trees, more than 60 kinds of large mammalian wild animals, and more than 270 kinds of birds, including 64 kinds of national first-class and second-class protected animals; there are 1390 kinds of plants, including more than 700 kinds of wild medicinal materials".
 Since 2004, the logging of wild P. koraiensis trees has been completely prohibited in Yichun, and the existing P. koraiensis trees have been registered one by one for protection.